Fun Ways to Fight Rheumatoid Arthritis with Nutrition

 You may know this one already: How do you eat an elephant? …One bite at a time, right?

-Rheumatoid Arthritis Nutrition can be easier than it looks
+Rheumatoid Arthritis nutrition can be easier than it looks

 So, I devised a plan for the vitamins and supplements.
 It has really helped.
 I got one of those large divided pill boxes people use for weekly pills.
 But, I don’t label it with the days of the week.
 I open the bottles and fill up the compartments.
 One is for fish oil, one is for calcium, one is for vitamin D, one for iron and so on.
 I can fit enough in there to get through several days.